The K12 CLUSTER TEAM

 On weekends, you can find Heather on a trail in search of wildflowers, on the river kayaking, or in the barn with her beloved horse, Peaches.
 She loves books and great literature, and always takes time to read when she travels.
 In fact, you will find a copy of Jane Austen in Heather’s backpack wherever she goes.

-DeDe is coming to us from Mary Rieke Elementary, where she worked as a part time core support teacher to the 2nd grade team.
+DeDe Marron first fell in love with the Odyssey Program during the 2011-2012 school year, when she stepped in for Kate Wilebski who was on maternity leave.
+After that, DeDe was hooked and instantly felt connected to the students, staff, school community, and Odyssey's core values.
+She continued to be a "go to substitute" for our school until she was hired as a part time core support teacher to the 2nd grade team at Mary Rieke Elementary.
 Prior to that, DeDe had been working as a substitute teacher for Portland Public Schools for five years.
-She quickly became the “go to substitute” for many teachers throughout the district because of her willingness to go the extra mile, her love of children, organizational skills, and her bright and bubbly personality.
 DeDe attended Portland State University, where she received her Bachelor of Science in Fine Arts with a concentration in painting and her Masters of Education Degree.

 The 678 CLUSTER TEAM

-After 5 years teaching within Portland Public Schools and 7 years with San Francisco schools (and many years in business in between), Jack comes to Hayhurst this year to offer Spanish 1-2 to students of the 8th grade Odyssey program.
+After 5 years teaching within Portland Public Schools and 7 years with San Francisco schools (and many years in business in between), Jack came to Odyssey 7 years ago to offer Spanish 1-2 to students of the 8th grade Odyssey program.
 The majority of his day is at Jackson Middle School where he teaches classes of 1st and 2nd year Spanish to 7th and 8th graders; then moves to Hayhurst for the mid-afternoon class.

 He has collaborated with Wilson High School teachers of Spanish and administration to enable his 1-2 and 3-4 program students an opportunity to achieve a full 1 credit (for each course) toward the 2-credit high school foreign language graduation requirement.
 His Hayhurst 8th grade students will have the opportunity to receive 1 credit toward the foreign language requirements for graduation.